kgoutham745/magic-notes/README.md

-# Google Clone
+# Notes Manager App
-Welcome to the Google Clone repository!
-This repository contains the code for a website that replicates the functionality and design of the Google search engine.
-The Google Clone is built using HTML, CSS, and JavaScript, providing a similar user experience to the widely popular search engine.
+Welcome to the Notes Manager App repository!
+This repository contains the code for a web-based notes manager application built using JavaScript and the Local Storage API.
+The app allows users to create, edit, and delete notes, providing a convenient way to organize and manage their personal or professional information.

 ## Features

-**Search Functionality**: Users can enter their search queries in the search bar and receive search results.

-**Google Logo and Design**: The website emulates the Google logo and overall design aesthetic, creating a familiar and intuitive user interface.

-**Responsive Design**: The website is responsive and adapts to different screen sizes, allowing for optimal user experience across devices.
+**Note Creation**: Users can create new notes by providing a title and content for each note.

+**Note Editing**: Existing notes can be edited, allowing users to update their content as needed.

+**Note Deletion**: Users can delete individual notes when they are no longer needed.

+**Persistent Storage**: The app utilizes the Local Storage API to store notes locally in the user's browser, ensuring that notes are saved even if the page is refreshed or closed.

+**Bootstrap Styling**: The user interface of the app is styled using Bootstrap, providing a clean and responsive design.

 ## Usage: